Involutions and higher order automorphisms of Higgs bundle moduli spaces: Automorphisms of complex Lie groups, involutions and real forms

 \subsection{Normalizers, real forms and the isotropy representation}

-Let $G$ be a complex semisimple Lie group and let $Z:=Z(G)$ be the centre of $G$.
+Let $G$ be a connected complex semisimple Lie group and, as above, denote the centre of $G$ by $Z$.
 Let $\sigma\in \conj(G)$.
 We have considered the real form defined by $\sigma$, that is a real subgroup of $G$ defined by

 We shall consider now the real subgroup of $G$ defined by

 \begin{proposition} The group $G_\sigma$ is $N_G(G^\sigma)$, the normalizer of $G^\sigma$ in $G$. \end{proposition}

 \begin{proof} It is immediate that $G_\sigma\subset N_G(G^\sigma)$.